Carolyn Hax: Personal life

 Hax married her first husband, cartoonist Nick Galifianakis, in 1994.
 Hax divorced Galifianakis in June 2002.
-She was pregnant with twins by the man who would become her second husband at the time of her divorce, and had been separated from Galifianakis for 10 months at the time she got pregnant.
+She was pregnant with twins by the man who would become her second husband at the time of her divorce, and had been separated from Galifianakis at the time she got pregnant.
 Despite this, some of her readers were critical.

-Hax discussed her situation in her weekly online chat, Carolyn Hax Live.
-Hax and Galifianakis continue to collaborate on the advice column (he continuing to providing the cartoon), despite the divorce.
+Hax and Galifianakis continued to collaborate on the advice column (with him continuing to provide the cartoon), despite the divorce.
 Galifianakis has publicly commented on their eight-year relationship as well, saying, "We were a great couple that could maybe be greater apart.
 The point of the column is not to keep people together; it's for people to be happy.
 And sometimes being happy means making that kind of adjustment, where maybe you're not together."

 Hax married her second husband, a childhood friend, Ken Ackerman, in November 2002, and they are parents of twin boys and another son.
 Hax and Ackerman reside in Massachusetts.